IngaMM/nodejs_grocery_store/README.md

 To populate the database: see instructions in populatedb.js

 Discussion
-I used the following technologies: HTML, CSS, Mongodb & Nodejs (Express).
+I used the following technologies: NodeJS, HTML and CSS.

-This inventory for a grocery store includes categories and items that are stored in a Mongodb-database.
-It is based on a REST-API implemented with express.
+This inventory for a store is implemented with NodeJS/Express.
+It includes categories and items that are stored in a MongoDB-database.
 When the user goes to the homepage he/she can choose a category to view, and then get a list of every item in that category.
 Items and categories have all CRUD-methods.
 Images can be uploaded for items.
-Destructive actions (like deleting and updating) require the user to enter a password (user: admin, password: foobar).
-For the views pug-templates with bootstrap and grids are used.
-The app is full responsive and can be viewed on screens of all sizes.
+Destructive actions (like deleting and updating) require the user to enter a secret username and password (user: admin, password: foobar).
+For the views pug-templates with Bootstrap and grids are used.
+The app is fully responsive and can be viewed on screens of all sizes.

-A live version of this app can be found at https://damp-depths-26999.herokuapp.com
+A live version of this app can be found at https://store-inventory22.herokuapp.com

 Requirements
 npm